 It’s a hard question to definitively answer, both personally and on a global scale, but there’s no denying that we (both Jeremy and I, and the broader “we the people of Earth”) are drawn to places that center on dark tourism: most famously, Nazi concentration camps are visited throughout Europe, with the most well-known being Dachau and Auschwitz-Birkenau.

-Jeremy and I visited Auschwitz-Birkenau in 2015, and it was one of those sobering experiences that marks your soul: you’re never quite the same person after you see gobs and gobs of baby clothes and stolen hair and piles of suitcases with surnames carefully handwritten onto them, their owners unaware of the hell ahead of them.
+There are many different kinds of dark tourism, but our first, vividly memorable experience was visiting Auschwitz-Birkenau in 2015.
+I was one of those sobering experiences that marks your soul: you’re never quite the same person after you see gobs and gobs of baby clothes and stolen hair and piles of suitcases with surnames carefully handwritten onto them, their owners unaware of the hell ahead of them.

 You can’t quite erase diagrams showing how a million human beings were slaughtered like cattle, or worse, stare upon the spots where many of them died and feel the weight of history on you.

 As difficult as our visit to Auschwitz-Birkenau was, we were also as prepared as we could be for it: we had studied the history of World War II and the Holocaust from young ages in school, Anne Frank was a household name, numerous books surrounding the Holocaust made our required reading lists in literature classes, and we knew the facts behind what went on in the camp before we went there.

 Visiting S21 and the Killing Fields in Phnom Penh was different: if Auschwitz-Birkenau deepened our understanding of a disturbing historical event that we already understood on a surface level, learning about the Khmer Rouge in Cambodia was a punch in the gut that roughly alerted us to just how little we knew about another genocide, closer in time to ourselves and yet untouched by our schools.